Hussey, Henry Mark

 Scope of practice

-Dr Rubython is participating in an approved recertification programme relevant to the vocational scope of Emergency Medicine.
+Dr Hussey is required to participate in an approved recertification programme relevant to the vocational scope of Emergency Medicine.

-Dr Rubython may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Hussey may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes